james-stevens/wallet-ids-in-dns/CODE.md

 All code is PEP8 & passes `pylint` (with a few minor disables)

-You can run `./tst_resolv` to test just the DNS lookup part.
+You can also run `./tst_resolv.py` to test just the DNS lookup part.